Charl-AI/stochastic-caching/README.md

 The shared memory is stored in `/dev/shm` (tmpfs), so this is likely the limiting factor for you.
 We provide a convenience function `get_shm_size` to check how large it is.
 Alternatively, check with `df -h`.

 Most Unix-like systems have `/dev/shm` pre-set to 50% of your RAM.
-You can temporarily resize it (e.g. to 128 GiB) by running: `mount -o remount,size=128G /dev/shm`.
+You can temporarily resize it (e.g. to 128 GiB) by running: `mount -o remount,size=128G /dev/shm` (warning: do this at your own risk).

 ### How does this interact with augmentations/transforms?